Research Ethics Policy

 Reconsiderations.
 Researchers have the right to request reconsiderations of decisions affecting their research project.
 The REB has an obligation to provide a reasonable opportunity for the researcher to discuss the decision.

 Appeals.
-Decisions of the REB may be appealed to a Research Review Committee established by the VP Academic.
-The VP Academic may, if so desired, use another institution’s REB as an appeal board.
-Membership of the Research Review Committee shall include one member from each of the Faculties selected by the Faculty Deans together with at least one member from an REB or REB appeal committee from another university or other research centre that receives funding from Tri-Council sources.
+Decisions of the REB may be appealed to a Research Review Committee established by the Vice-President Research.
+The appeal may also be referred to another institution’s REB as an appeal board.
+Membership of the Research Review Committee shall include one member from each of the Faculties selected by the Faculty Deans together with at least one member from an REB or REB appeal committee from another university or other research centre that receives funding from Tri-Agency sources.

 Conflict of Interest.
 Where an REB reviews a proposal in which a member of the REB has a personal interest, the member shall fully disclose the nature of the conflict of interest, and shall not be present when the REB is discussing the project or making its decision.